fac19/teach-fish-frontend/README.md

 ### Weeks 14-16 Tech For Better Project

-- A web application built for education charity [Teach A Man To Fish](https://www.teachamantofish.org.uk/) aimed at creating a personal learning journey for secondary school students that want to develop entrepreneurial skills.
+- A web application built for education charity [Teach A Man To Fish](https://www.teachamantofish.org.uk/) aimed at creating a personal learning journey for secondary school students who want to develop entrepreneurial skills as individuals.
 - The app will allow users to sign up for an account and complete "missions" that each teach a different "superpower" that is essential to success in school, work and in life.
 - The app will include information on each superpower and mission that explains the learning outcomes to the users.
 - The users can complete missions by uploading images of specified work and writing reflections on their learning experience.